Unemployment Rates by State - Low and High Unemployment Rate States

 Employment of IT professionals traditionally is tied to the national unemployment rates.
 In our research we have found that the number of IT jobs created or lost is tied to the number of states that are at full employment (3.0% or less) versus those with high unemployment rates (5.0% or higher).
 In December there was one state (Nevada 5.2%) that had a high unemployment rate.

-IT hiring slows as national unemployment rate at 3.7%
+IT hiring improves as with a unemployment rate of 2.7% versus a national unemployment rate at 4.1%

 First signs of a poor employment picture are appearing in the IT job market - Demand still high for experienced CIOs and CTOs in large enterprises